Phase 3: Cloud Platform fundamentals

 When you are first getting started with cloud, you'll be doing everything via the UI, and that is fine for getting started, however once you're in a job, you'll be using a CLI or Infrastructure as Code (you'll learn more about this in Phase 4) to manage your environments.
 My advice here is, for every exercise you do via the UI, look up the CLI command and do it that way too.
 By now you should be familiar with using a command line.
 (Which is a big reason Linux phase and programming comes before this one).

-If there is something you don't understand about a service or command, your go to should be the documentation.
-After that you can look up articles, tutorials, etc.
+If there is something you don't understand about a service or command, your go to should be the documentation first.

 We recommend your first cloud project to be the Cloud Resume Challenge.
 Once you're done with that, visit the Projects page for more!